Ryan Coisson: Building Wealth and Managing Risk

 01:29:19.24 – Ryan Coisson

 Think about it.
-You know, the same thing happened.
+The same thing happened.
 I got out of college and I looked at my student loan balance and I was mortified.
 You know I had studied abroad a little bit.
 I had gone to a private college initially then I transferred.
-Ah you know I had taken extra classes in the summer just kind of for.

-Shits and giggles because I was interested in random topics and then all of a sudden I realized wow I’ve got like $50000 plus in student loans did I want to have those forever.
+I had taken extra classes in the summer just kind of for shits and giggles because I was interested in random topics and then all of a sudden I realized wow I’ve got like 50 thousand dollars plus in student loans.
+Did I want to have those forever?
 No, because I read stories of people.
 They realize they’re paying interest for 15 years and they barely paid any principals.
 So I built a plan and paid them off in a couple years and it was done.

-You know so again, my point at sort of sharing that kind of stuff is if you don’t know.
-Right?
-What the situation is like, how can you build a plan to move forward right?
-If you don’t know your end objective in that case paying off a student loan or building a passive income stream.
-How are you going to find your way to it?
+So again, my point at sort of sharing that kind of stuff is if you don’t know, rght?
+What the situation is how can you build a plan to move forward, right?
+If you don’t know your end objective in that case paying off a student loan or building a passive income stream, how are you going to find your way to it?
 You don’t maybe need to know all the information upfront just having the goal and the objective you often find yourself.
-Being led that direction and people pop up into your lives for that.
-You know I kind of made this commitment of bringing myself out there more, talking more about this stuff and out of nowhere you reached out and asked if I wanted to be on your podcast right? like.

 01:30:46.44 – Brian David Crane